memgraph/docs/docs/reference-guide/streams/transformation-modules/api/c-api.md

 sidebar_label: C API
 ---

-This is the additional API documentation for `mg_procedure.h` that contains declarations of all functions that can be used to implement a transformation.
-The source file can be found in the Memgraph installation directory, under `include/memgraph`.
+This is the C API documentation for `mg_procedure.h` that contains declarations of all functions that can be used to implement a transformation.
+This source file can be found in the Memgraph installation directory, under `include/memgraph`.
 On the standard Debian installation, this will be under `/usr/include/memgraph`.